NathanKr/setup-do-droplet-for-next.js-app/README.md

     </pre>
   </li>
   <li>
-    <strong>Move and link the file via SSH:</strong> In your GitHub Actions workflow, after the code is checked out, use <code>ssh</code> to execute the following commands on your DigitalOcean droplet:
+    <strong>Move and link the file</strong> In your GitHub Actions workflow, after the code is checked out,  execute the following commands on your DigitalOcean droplet:
     <pre>
       <code>
 sudo mv ./config/nginx/my-app.conf /etc/nginx/sites-available/my-app.conf